stephenslab/gardner/README.md

 cd $HOME/git/gardner
 ```

-Once you have done these two
+Once you have done these two things, to submit this job to the
-things, to submit this job to the scheduler, simply run the following
+scheduler simply run the following from the root directory of this
-from the root directory of this repository:
+repository:

 ```R
 qsub demo.sh
 ```

 You can use `qstat` to check the status of the job in the queue.
 While
-the job is running, it should write the output to a file named
+the job is running, it should write the output to a text file named
 `demo.oxxx`, where "xxx" is the job id.
 Once the job has completed (it
-may take a few minutes), the end of this txt file should look something
+may take a few minutes), the end of the text file should look something
 like this:

 ```